HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 Other writers are going to have different experiences and opinions, which I recommend that you search out and read to give you a well-rounded understanding of the discipline.

+> We keep moving forward, opening new doors and doing new things because we're
+> curious and curiosity keeps leading us down new paths. ~Walt Disney

 # Bio

 When I attend or listen to a presentation, I'm always interested to know more about the